Donald Trump drops plan to host G7 at his own Doral golf resort in Miami | The China Post

 US President Donald Trump on Saturday abandoned plans to host the next G7 summit at his own golf resort in Florida after coming under fire from Democrats as well as Republicans and other critics who said he sought to personally profit from his presidency.

-Acting White House Chief of Staff Mick Mulvaney announced Thursday that the president planned to host the summit of industrialized nations’ leaders at his Doral Golf Club in Miami because it was the “best place” among a dozen locations in the United States considered for the June 10-12 gathering next year.
+Acting White House chief of staff Mick Mulvaney had announced Thursday that the president planned to host the summit of industrialized nations at his Doral Golf Club in Miami because it was the “best place” among a dozen locations in the United States considered for the June 10-12 gathering next year.

 “I thought I was doing something very good for our Country by using Trump National Doral, in Miami, for hosting the G-7 Leaders.
 It is big, grand, on hundreds of acres, next to MIAMI INTERNATIONAL AIRPORT, has tremendous ballrooms & meeting rooms, and each delegation would have its own 50 to 70 unit building,” Trump wrote on Twitter, rehashing arguments made previously.